 Following John Siddeley’s retirement from the board in 1935 however, Hawker Aircraft Limited bought all of his shares in the Development Company and thus took a controlling interest in all their aviation activities.
 They formed The Hawker Siddeley Aircraft Company Limited although again they continued manufacturing and marketing under the Armstrong Whitworth title.

-The Whitley factory was joined by the addition of new facilities at both Baginton and Bittleswell airfields in the 1950’s for the production of small jet aircraft such as the Hawker Hunter, Hawker Sea Hawk and the Gloster Meteor for the RAF.
+The Whitley factory (now Jaguar Cars) was joined by the addition of new facilities at both Baginton and Bittleswell airfields in the 1950’s for the production of small jet aircraft such as the Hawker Hunter, Hawker Sea Hawk and the Gloster Meteor for the RAF.

 Gloster Aircraft Company were also to join the group in 1961 (as Whitworth Gloster Aircraft) although sadly just 2 years later all of the famous names that have been part of the rich history of Armstrong Whitworth simply disappeared under the all new Hawker Siddeley banner.
 After 46 years the last true Armstrong Whitworth aircraft to bear the AW designation was renamed the Hawker Siddeley Argosy.